cletomartin/redes1/transport.md

   TCP segments can carry data and/or control information.
 Sequence numbers are _only_ use when data is carried.
   For those segments that only carries control information, the meaning of their sequence number is different: they are not related with the data transmission.
   As we will see later, for the future sequence numbers, these segments just consume 1 sequence number (as the carried 1 byte).

+On top of the sequence number, TCP header can also include an _acknowledgement number_.
+The value of this number is the next byte number of the last one received.
+In other words, _it is the number of the next byte expected_.
+For example: if `ack = 5643` it means that all bytes until `5642` has been recieved and we are waiting for the next one.
+Of course, it does _not_ mean the total bytes received are 5642 because the initial byte number is random and it is likely it was not 0.

+#### The TCP segment

+A segment has two parts:

+- A header that can be between 20-60 bytes.
+- The payload of the TCP segment.

+The TCP header has the following structure:

+- _Source port address_
+- _Destination port address_
+- _Sequence number_: if needed, it is the value of the first byte number carried by the segment.
+  Initially it takes a random ISN as value.
+- _Acknowledgement number_: if needed, it is the value of the byte number expected.
+  The previous byte number has been received properly.
+- _Header length_: measured in 4-byte words.
+This field is 4-bit long and since the header can be from 20 to 60 bytes, the values of this field might be from 5 to 15.
+- _Control bits_: a 6-bit field where each bit categorise the segment:
+  - `URG`: the segment carries urgent data so the urgent pointer field is valid.
+  - `ACK`: the segment is an acknowledgement.
+  - `PSH`: the segment data should be pushed to the reciever application without waiting for buffers or windows.
+  - `RST`: the segment requires the connection to be reset.
+  - `SYN`: the segment requests the synchronisation of sequence numbers.
+  - `FIN`: the segment requests the termination of the connection.
+- _Window size_: gives the information to the sender of the the maximum amount of data that the receiver wants to receive.
+  Thus, the sender will have to respect this value.
+- _Checksum_: it is mandatory in TCP and it is calculated very similarly to UDP's one (it adds the pseudo-header on top of the TCP segment).
+- _Urgent pointer_: if `URG` was set, this field points to the first byte within the segment where the urgent data is placed.
+- _Options and padding_: this optional field might incorporate extra data up to 40 bytes.

+#### The TCP connection establishmetn

+#### The TCP data transfer

+#### The TCP connection termination

 ## Reliable protocols